RomainOr/RomainOr.github.io/content/_index.md

       title: Other Activities
       text: |-
         ### Supervision of students
-        - Tutor teacher of two apprenticeship students, D. Albrecht-Martin and J. Abid, in their third year of BUT in 2023/2024.
+        - Tutor teacher of two apprenticeship students, D. Albrecht--Martin and J. Abid, in their third year of BUT in 2023/2024.
         - TER of D. Kudriashov in 2024 about _[Reinforcement Learning for Anticipatory Learning Classifier Systems](/uploads/other/2024_TER_Daniil.pdf)_.
         - TER of Q. Christoffel in 2020 about _[Explainability of Convolutional Neural Networks using Evolutionary algorithms](/uploads/other/2020_TER_Quentin.pdf)_ with A. Jeannin-Girardon.
         - Internship of A. Oury Bah in 2019 about _Hybrid Machine Learning : combining Deep Learning Models with Evolutionary Algorithms_ with A. Jeannin-Girardon.